-One of today's best wetsuits is a must if you're planning on enjoying the waves for any length of time... even in the summer, the seas (in the UK at least!) can get chilly very quickly, and donning a decent wettie will ensure you'll be able to wait for that perfect set for longer, or get a full hour underwater in warmth and comfort.
+One of today's best wetsuits is a must if you're planning on enjoying the waves for any length of time.
+Even in the summer, the seas (in the UK at least!) can get chilly very quickly, and donning a decent wettie will ensure you'll be able to wait for that perfect set for longer, or get a full hour underwater in warmth and comfort.

-Wetsuit technology is on a steep upward curve, improving every year.
+Wetsuit technology is on a steep upward curve, and improving every year.
 Today's best wetsuits today are increasingly environmentally savvy, as well as being ultra-plush and easier to don and doff – the latter vital when hopping round a National Trust car park trying to change.
 In this article, we've rounded up our pick of the best wetsuits to ensure you stay warm and protected, whatever the water's doing.

 In the UK, for summer use, a 3/2mm wetsuit will do the trick, though if you really feel the cold, you might prefer to play it safe with a 4/3 – which will have the added advantage of being warm enough for extended use from spring through to the autumn months.
 If you're planning to make the most of (relatively) crowd-free winter conditions, a 5/4mm wetsuit is an extremely wise investment, though you'll also need boots, a hood and gloves too.

-Like most things in life, cheap wetsuits are usually to be avoided if you can help it as they will have a shorter lifespan, won't keep you as warm and tend to me much more restrictive.
+Like most things in life, cheap wetsuits are usually to be avoided if you can help it as they will have a shorter lifespan, won't keep you as warm and tend to be much more restrictive.
 For a summer 3/2, it's worth spending around £200, while a decent winter 5/4 suit will be more like £250 to £300.
 Need more guidance?
 Head to the bottom of this article for our wetsuit buying advice.

 For those planning a trip to the coast, there are a host of fantastic British locations for some serious surf action whether you're catching waves on a bodyboard, surfboard or stand-up paddle board (see our guide to the best paddle boards for beginners to get started) – or even embracing the majorly popular wild swimming trend.
 When packing for your trip, you might also want to invest in one of the best dry bags to stash your valuables in, and perhaps one of the best action cameras to capture your successes.
 But for now, let's kick off our ranking of the best wetsuits around.